technobotanist/VisStudioUnityCamera/courses/visstudiocameraunity/controlschemes/gyrocontrols.md

 ## Final Words

 Once you have ensured that the gyro controls are integrated properly, then the gyro controls should be all set to be used in your project for the Visualization Gallery.
-In order to schedule time to test your project within the Visualization Gallery, please follow the instructions here: (```Insert link here when this is finalized```).
+In order to schedule time to test your project within the Visualization Gallery, please follow the instructions [here](https://go.ncsu.edu/libraries_hts_request).